 The spin of the ALU power strings is arguably its strongest selling point.
 The lower power of the strings allows you to accelerate their racquet head faster for added spin.

-If you are buying strings on the lower end of the pricing spectrum, you can still buy strings that are good value, without a the higher priced tag that is associated with natural gut, multifilament, and polyester strings.
+If you are buying strings on the lower end of the pricing spectrum, you can still buy quality strings without the higher priced tag that is associated with natural gut, multifilament, and polyester strings.

-Synthetic guy strings are an economical choice while being fairly well-rounded in terms of durability, responsiveness, and power.
+Synthetic gut strings are an economical choice while being fairly well-rounded in terms of durability, responsiveness, and power.
 Although you do sacrifice on some of the added features that come with other types.

-Synthetic gut strings are seen as more durable than other string type, which makes the strings an affordable option because they will last the distance.
+Synthetic gut strings are seen as more durable than other string types, which again makes the strings an affordable option because they will last the distance.

-For 2017, the best synthetic gut tennis strings to purchase are made by Prince Synthetic gut.
+For 2018, the best synthetic gut tennis strings to purchase are the Prince Synthetic Gut.
 This string is a classic that provides durability and comfort at a competitive price.

 While you won’t get some of the more premium features associated with other brands, you should find that Synthetic gut strings are high performers for their price point.